 Additional information relating to the Corporation is available on SEDAR at www.sedar.com.
 Financial information is provided in the Corporation's consolidated financial statements and Management's Discussion and Analysis for its most recently completed financial year.
-The consolidated financial statements of the Corporation for the fiscal year ended December 31, 2013, together with the auditor's report on these statements, will be placed before shareholders at the Meeting.
-These financial statements form part of the accompanying annual report.
+The consolidated financial statements of the Corporation for the fiscal year ended December 31, 2015, together with the auditor's report on these statements, will be placed before shareholders at the Meeting.

 The Corporation will provide, upon request to the Corporate Secretary by a shareholder, the Corporation's Annual Report that includes the consolidated financial statements and Management's Discussion and Analysis for its most recently completed financial year together with the accompanying report of the Corporation's auditors.
-Shareholders may contact the corporate secretary of the Corporation at 13811 Wireless Way, Richmond, British Columbia, telephone (604) 231-1100.
+Shareholders may contact the Corporate Secretary of the Corporation at 13811 Wireless Way, Richmond, British Columbia, telephone (604) 231-1100.